Noordbrabants Museum

 Het Noordbrabants Museum is an art museum in 's-Hertogenbosch, Netherlands.

 History

 The Provincial Society for Arts and Sciences

 Het Provinciaal Genootschap van Kunsten en Wetenschappen in Noord-Brabant (Provincial society for arts and sciences) was founded in 1836.
-Some of the founding members were the governor of North Brabant Baron Andreas van den Bogaerde van Terbrugge, whose portrait is in the hall of the museum, and Dr. C.R.
+Some of the founding members were the governor of North Brabant Baron Andreas van den Bogaerde van Terbrugge, whose portrait is in the hall of the museum, and C.R.
 Hermans, president of the Latin school of 's-Hertogenbosch.
 The society soon had over 250 members.
 The purpose of the society was the promotion of arts and sciences.
 It organized events, contests for research, published books, and created facilities for research, i.e. a library.
 The province supported the society with 1,000 guilders, and the municipality of 's-Hertogenbosch provided some rooms for the library.

 Library of the society

 The first location of the library of the Provincial society for Arts and Sciences was on the first floor of the Latin School on the Papenhorst.
 The society would become famous for this library, which included many manuscripts, but also some collections of coins and curiosities.
 In 1855 the society moved to the upper floors of the new building of the school, which had been rebranded as city Gymnasium (school).
 This provided suitable accommodation, not only for the library, but also for other work of the society.
 In 1868 the society was forced to move to new, but less suitable accommodations on the upper floor of the Butter hall on the market.
 It kind of limited the activities of the society on its own premises to the library function.